Ahsan-R-Kazmi/report-viewer-back-end/README.md

 This project uses PostgreSQL version `13.0`.
 The download page and instructions can be found here: https://www.postgresql.org/download/.

+First, create the `segmed` database and then run the following scripts.

 The following scripts must be run to create the tables required and insert some sample tag data.
 These scripts must be run prior to starting the app.
 ```
 create table report